Hacklone/node-cool/packages/cli/README.md

   -p, --path=path  path where to create new project

 EXAMPLE
-  $ cool new --name my-project
+  $ node-cool new --name my-project
 ```

 _See code: [src/commands/new.ts](https://github.com/Hacklone/node-cool/blob/v1.0.0/src/commands/new.ts)_